This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 I am going abroad to work for three years and want to rent out my home.
 My letting agent has told me that I will be taxed on my rental income at 20% unless I complete a form now and will then have to complete UK Tax Returns.
 Is there any advantage to me in dealing with all this paperwork?

-The answer is “yes” because since April 2010 all non-residents with a source of income in the UK have been obliged to register for self-assessment and to file tax returns annually unless HMRC says, in writing, that they do not need to do so.
+The answer is “yes” because all non-residents with a source of income in the UK have been obliged to register for self-assessment and to file tax returns annually unless HMRC says, in writing, that they do not need to do so.
 Agents collecting rent for non-resident landlords are obliged to deduct tax at (currently) 20% of the rent after deducting the small number of expenses that they are aware of unless HMRC advises them in writing not to do so.
-The form you are being asked to complete now is the NRL-1 which is an application for relief from the obligation to have tax deducted at source.
+The form you are being asked to complete now is the NRL1 which is an application for relief from the obligation to have tax deducted at source.
 Once this permission is granted you will have to keep your tax returns up to date or it will be withdrawn.
 The advantage to you is that the calculation of the amount taxable normally looks far more attractive.
 In arriving at the taxable amount you may now deduct all those expenses you have incurred in maintaining the rental income that your agent did not know about.
 If you borrow to buy the property, finance charges and loan interest are not deductible, but limited relief is available for loan interest and other finance costs.
 See Finance cost relief.
-In addition, if you are a EU citizen or a citizen and resident of another qualifying country, you will still get all your UK personal allowances to set against your UK income.
+In addition, if you are a EEA citizen or a citizen and resident of another qualifying country, you will still get all your UK Personal Allowances to set against your UK income.
 Currently this will give you an additional amount of £12,570 tax-free (£12,570 for 2023-24).
 For most people the actual tax paid is considerably lower than if you took the lazy way out and just put up with the 20% deduction.
 And of course the 20% deduction does not let you off making Returns.

 Get in touch to find out how we can help you with your Tax Return